Finland in World War II: Winter War

 During the Interwar period, relations between Finland and the Soviet Union were tense.
 Some elements in Finland maintained the dream of a "Greater Finland" which included the Soviet-controlled part of Karelia, while the proximity of the Finnish border to Leningrad (now Saint Petersburg) caused worry among the Soviet leadership.
 On 23 August 1939, Nazi Germany and the Soviet Union signed the Molotov–Ribbentrop Pact, which included a secret clause demarcating Finland as part of the Soviet sphere of influence.

 On 12 October the Soviet Union began negotiations with Finland regarding the disposition of the Karelian Isthmus, the Hanko Peninsula, and various islands in the Gulf of Finland, all of which were considered by the Finns to be Finnish territory.
 No agreement was reached.
 On 26 November the Soviet Union accused the Finnish army of shelling the village of Mainila.
-It was subsequently found that the Soviets had in fact shelled their own village, in order to create a pretext for withdrawal from their non-aggression pact with Finland.
+Later research indicates that the Soviets had in fact shelled their own village, in order to create a pretext for withdrawal from their non-aggression pact with Finland.
 On 30 November 1939, the Soviet Union attacked Finland.
 The attack was denounced by the League of Nations, and as a result, the Soviet Union was expelled from that body on 14 December.

 The aim of the invasion was to liberate the 'Red Finns' and eventually annex Finland to the Soviet Union.
 To this end, a puppet government, the Finnish Democratic Republic, was established in Terijoki under the leadership of the exiled O. W. Kuusinen.
-The first attack, on 30 November 1939, was an aerial bombardment of the city of Helsinki, with subsidiary attacks all along the Finnish-Soviet border.
-This had the effect of instantly unifying the once deeply-divided Finnish people in defense of their homes and country, without any referendums needing to be carried out.

 Strategic goals of the Red Army included cutting Finland in half and capturing Petsamo in the north and Helsinki in the south.

 The leader of the Leningrad Military District, Andrei Zhdanov, commissioned a celebratory piece from Dmitri Shostakovich, Suite on Finnish Themes, intended to be performed as the marching bands of the Red Army paraded through Helsinki.

 The Soviets had been building up their forces on the border during the earlier negotiations, and now fielded four armies composed of 16 divisions, with another three being brought into position; meanwhile, the Finnish army had just 9 smaller divisions.
 The Soviets also enjoyed overwhelming superiority in the number of armour and air units deployed.
 The Finns had to defend a border that was some 1287 km (800 miles) in length, putting them at a significant disadvantage.